Consultation Fees 1 July 2017

 - Please note funding may take up to 4 1/2 months to be approved by the DHB after enroling with us

-- *Fee waived for new-borns of previously enroled parents
+- *Fee waived for new-borns of enroled parents

 - **$5 discount for Community Services Card, High Use Health Card or Student Card holders (not shown in table)**.
 Applies to medical and ACC consultations.
 Only one discount per consultation applies.

 - PAYMENT EXPECTED AT TIME OF SERVICE OR ON-LINE to Ellerslie Medical Centre 12-3060-0245732-00.
 Account fees of $5 are charged at month end on unpaid invoices, and overdue accounts may be sent to a debt collection agency (debt collection fee applies).